mattgodbolt/xania/README.md

 # And you'll need the following...
 $ sudo apt install git make curl

 # Local builds autodetect g++-11 and use it for compilation, but fallback to g++-10.
+# clang-14 works too (see later section).
 If you want to build with a different compiler
-# create a new cmake toolchain file e.g. "toolchain/mycompilers.cmake" and set the compiler variables in it.
-Then invoke make specifying
+# create a new cmake toolchain file e.g. "toolchain/mycompilers.cmake" and set the compiler
-# the leading part of your toolchain name in the TOOLCHAIN make variable e.g.
+# variables in it.
+Then invoke make specifying the leading part of your toolchain name in
+# the TOOLCHAIN make variable e.g.
 $ make TOOLCHAIN=mycompilers test

-# Alternatively, if you know what you're doing you can invoke cmake directly and pass a custom toolchain, (with -DCMAKE_TOOLCHAIN_FILE=
+# Alternatively, if you know what you're doing you can invoke cmake directly and pass a custom
-# or using the --toolchain switch (cmake >= 3.21)).
-Take a look in the Makefile for how cmake gets invoked to generate the build currently.
+# toolchain, (with -DCMAKE_TOOLCHAIN_FILE= or using the --toolchain switch (cmake >= 3.21)).
+# Take a look in the Makefile for how cmake gets invoked to generate the build currently.
 ```